Best electric bikes for commuting: Get a boost on your ride to work

 Depending on how far you're planning to ride, your needs will differ.
-Our pick of the best electric bikes for commuting below covers everything from a folder for a short hop to and from the station to drop bar bikes for a long distance commute that maybe includes some off-road riding.
+Our pick of the best electric bikes for commuting below covers everything from a folding bike for something like a short hop to and from the station, to drop bar bikes for a longer commute that maybe includes some off-road riding.

 Cyclingnews has a huge amount of advice on electric bikes if you want to know more.